googleweb/loki3/README.md

 }

-2.There have no render time in the grunts list and job details list.The seem reason,the bledner render console output letters have changed. below is my correct codes in /loki/src/net/whn/loki/CL/CLHelper.java#L104.
+2.There have no render time in the grunts list and job details list.The same reason,the bledner render console output letters have changed. below is my correct codes in /loki/src/net/whn/loki/CL/CLHelper.java#L104.

     public static String extractBlenderRenderTime(String stdout) {